hbv401g-team3f/flugverkefni/README.md

 * As a passenger, I want to see if there are cheaper flights around the date that I picked, so I can possibly save more money $$$$$$$.

+* As a business owner that travels a lot for work, I want to be able to find the cheapest flights available to save my company money.

+* As a passanger that often has to travel on short notice, I want to be able to find relevant flights on short notice so that I won't miss my appointments.

+* As a person that's not good with computers I want to be able to find flights and tickets easily so that I don't make any mistakes.

+* As a person of comfort, I want to only see flights that offer business class seats so that the flight will be more enjoyable.